Working with scientific literature - Outlining, citing, plagiarism

 The most straightforward and accessible tool is simply pen and paper, which allows for quick sketching and outlining anywhere.

+For digital note-taking, apps like Microsoft OneNote offer flexible and organized ways to structure ideas.
+Word processors such as Microsoft Word and Libre Office include built-in outlining functions that can help create hierarchical structures.
 Many text editors include the possibility to write structured and hierarchical outlines.
-Examples are RStudio, VSCode as well es the classical text editors vi and Emacs.
-The org-mode subsystem (see the Org-mode website provides an extremely powerful text-based outlining system that can also be used with other editors such as vi or VSCode.
+Examples are RStudio, VSCode as well as the classical, but very powerful und widely used text editors vi and Emacs.
+For Emacs, the org-mode subsystem (see the Org-mode website provides an extremely powerful text-based outlining system that can also be used with other editors such as vi or VSCode.

+Outlining can be combined with knowledge management and the construction of a personal knowledge database.
+Note cards are the classical, paper-based approach to condense information.
+In particular, the Zettelkasten (box of note cards) method, with its emphasis on organizing small, interconnected notes, can be used effectively through various tools that support this approach.
 The German sociologist Niklas Lumann (1927-1998) maintained a huge Zettelkasten, which he used to store his information (in the pre-computer age) and to assemble his books from the individual notes.
 It has been digitized and can be accessed here.

-Numerous programs are available for the digital version of a knowledgebase, of which TiddlyWiki (https://tiddlywiki.com) and Obsidian (https://obsidian.md/) are interesting free tools.
+Numerous programs are available for the digital version of a knowledgebase, of which TiddlyWiki and Obsidian are interesting free tools.
+Notes can also be created in the Zotero reference manager.

+More tools can be found on Wikipedia.
 A key aspect of digital knowledge bases is the extensive use of tags and hyperlinks.
 Tags allow a non-hierarchical connection of notes, and since individual notes can have multiple tags, the knowledge can be summarized in many different contexts.

 Tools for visual outlining